leifwickland/vim-simple-sbt-integration/README.md

-Deal simple integration for running sbt as the make program for scala files.
+Dead simple integration for running sbt as the make program for scala files.

 Uses the mechanism recommended by http://code.google.com/p/simple-build-tool/wiki/IntegrationSupport